Filling out your tax return is not always easy. Who has to declare what? Can I reduce my tax burden? What are the subtleties this year?

 Each person who is required to complete a declaration receives the 100F form either by mail or an invitation to complete it online from the ACD.
 The completed return must be returned by 31 December of the current year.

-Taxpayers who are not obliged to file a return, but who wish to do so in order to reduce their tax burden (declaration of special expenses e.g. insurance premiums, interest charges, house purchase saving plan contributions, annuities paid in connection with a divorce, donations or extraordinary expenses e.g. sickness, disability costs, etc.), can complete a tax declaration up to 31 December.
+Taxpayers who are not obliged to file a return, but who wish to do so in order to reduce their tax burden (declaration of special expenses e.g. insurance premiums, interest charges, house purchase saving plan contributions, annuities paid in connection with a divorce, donations or extraordinary expenses e.g. sickness, disability costs, etc.), can complete a tax return up to 31 December.

-In order for the OGBL to be able to draw up your tax declaration, you must submit your tax return – the first 4 pages of the 100F form (formulaire 100F) in with your personal details – and the necessary supporting documents the following address:
+In order for the OGBL to be able to draw up your tax return, you must submit your tax return – the first 4 pages of the 100F form (formulaire 100F) in with your personal details – and the necessary supporting documents the following address:

 OGBL – Luxembourg Service Déclaration d’impôt 31, rue du Fort Neipperg L-2230 LUXEMBOURG

-In order to help cross-border workers better understand how to draw up their tax declaration, the OGBL organizes a series of tax conferences in neighboring countries every year.
+In order to help cross-border workers better understand how to draw up their tax return, the OGBL organizes a series of tax conferences in neighboring countries every year.
 These conferences are open to the general public.

 We would like to inform you that the Luxembourg Inland Revenue (ACD) is launching its “simplified pre-filled tax return” project in March 2025.
 This is a tax return pre-filled by the administration with information received from employers and government institutions (ADEM, CAE, CNAP, FNS).